 Once your upgrade is confirmed, you will be able to create up to 100 groups, each containing up to 100 or more contacts (subject to any restrictions from your email provider).
 It will now also display an “upgraded” badge on the title page.

-- Scroll down to the “Allowed Content” section on the Restrictions page, then check the position of the “In-app purchases” slider within it.
-This slider should be set to the ON position.
+3. check the position of the “In-app purchases” slider within it.
+This slider should be set to the ON position to allow a purchase.

 If you get a message about being in a “Sandbox environment” when you try to upgrade, this can occur on a Jailbroken device in combination with certain jailbroken apps.
 Please Google for more information on this issue, we cannot provide support for this.